ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/05-selection-sort.md

 record rather than store the record itself.
 In this implementation, a swap operation need only exchange the pointer values.
 The large records do not need to move.
-This technique is illustrated by the following visualization.
+This technique is illustrated by the following visualisation.
 Additional space is needed to store the pointers, but the return is a faster swap operation.

 :::: {#PointerSwap}